aziflaj/ffos-cli/README.md

 make
 ```

 This will compile ffos-cli.
 After that, add ffos-cli to your path.
-You've got ffos completely installed now.
+You've got ffos-cli completely installed now.

 ### Creating a new project ###
 In order to create a new project folder with ffos-cli, you should execute